aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose/README.md

 });
 // Explicitly provide an S3 bucket to which all source records will be backed up. const backupBucket = new s3.Bucket(this, 'Bucket');
-const deliveryStream = new DeliveryStream(this, 'Delivery Stream Backup All Explicit Bucket', {
+new DeliveryStream(this, 'Delivery Stream Backup All Explicit Bucket', {
   destinations: [
     new destinations.S3Bucket(bucket, {
       backupConfiguration: {